Frequently Asked Questions (FAQs)

 Accessibility

-If your family member/friend was at your house on Census Test night or lives with you, you can include them on your household form.
+If your family member/friend was at your house on Census night or lives with you, you can include them on your household form.

 Our website aims to meet the Australian Government’s web accessibility requirements.